KeithWang2019/CangsgRPC/README.md

 # CangsgRPC Project

-CangsgRPC is an RPC(Remote Procedure Call) of Distributed Architecture.
+CangsgRPC is a RPC(Remote Procedure Call) of Distributed Architecture.

 ## Links